Four Ways to Source AI Innovation

 Surfaces external realities that internal assumptions miss.

-Lens 2
+Lens 2 Inside-Out

 What is our own data and institutional knowledge already telling us — that we haven't yet acted on?